 However, there are some basic elements that will provide useful insights into your website’s performance and what users are looking at that you can use straight away.

 First of all, you will need to set up a Google Analytics account and add some code to your website to make sure analytics can track user behaviour.
-Your school IT support should be able to help you with this.
+Your school IT support should be able to help you with this, or we can help as part of our service.

 Once you’ve added the code, you’re all set to gain really useful website insights.